 Aside from changes to transportation analysis, SB 743 also included several important changes to CEQA that apply to transit oriented developments, including aesthetics and parking.

 OPR published a preliminary evaluation of possible metrics to replace “level of service” in transportation analyses in December 2013, and invited public comment on that evaluation.
 OPR reviewed all of the comments that it received on the preliminary evaluation to develop the preliminary discussion draft.
-Those that would like to receive notice of the availability of the draft proposal, as well as other future Guidelines activities, are encouraged to sign up on the CEQA Guidelines listserv.Governor’s Office of Planning and Research, last updated August 6, 2014.
+In August 2014, OPR released a Preliminary Discussion Draft of Updates to the CEQA Guidelines Implementing SB 743, and a Frequently Asked Questions document, accepted comments, and provided a summary of those comments.
+Those that would like to receive notice of the availability of the draft proposal, as well as other future Guidelines activities, are encouraged to sign up on the CEQA Guidelines listserv.